Research and Publication Ethics

 Article 1 (Purpose)

-This provision aims to establish ethics on manuscripts posted (expected to be posted) in the Asian Journal of Canadian Studies (hence, AJCS), preempt acts contrary to such ethics, and determine matters related to the founding and operation of the Publishing Ethics Committee (hence, the PEC) for fair and systematic ethics verification when acts contrary to publishing ethics occur.
+This provision aims to establish ethics on manuscripts posted (expected to be posted) in the Asia-Pacific Journal of Canadian Studies (hence, APJCS), preempt acts contrary to such ethics, and determine matters related to the founding and operation of the Publishing Ethics Committee (hence, the PEC) for fair and systematic ethics verification when acts contrary to publishing ethics occur.

 Article 2 (Application)

-This provision shall apply to manuscripts posted (expected to be posted) in the AJCS published by the Korean Association for Canadian Studies.
+This provision shall apply to manuscripts posted (expected to be posted) in the APJCS published by the Korean Association for Canadian Studies.

 Article 3 (Scopes)